adtork/Jeremy-Azure-lab/csr-vpn-to-azurevpngw-ikev2-nobgp/readme.md

 **Create Local Network Gateway.
 This specifies the prefixes that are allowed to source from Azure over the tunnel to onprem.**
 <pre lang="...">
-az network local-gateway create --gateway-ip-address "insert CSR IP" --name to-onprem --resource-group onprem --local-address-prefixes 10.1.0.0/16
+az network local-gateway create --gateway-ip-address "insert CSR Public IP" --name to-onprem --resource-group onprem --local-address-prefixes 10.1.0.0/16
 </pre>

 **Create VPN connections**